jdibenes/hl2ss/README.md

 2. Open the Visual Studio solution (sln file in the [hl2ss](https://github.com/jdibenes/hl2ss/tree/main/hl2ss) folder) in Visual Studio 2022.
 3. [Pair your HoloLens 2](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/advanced-concepts/using-visual-studio?tabs=hl2#pairing-your-device).
 4. Build Release ARM64.
+    - If you get an error saying that hl2ss.winmd does not exist, copy the hl2ss.winmd file from [etc](https://github.com/jdibenes/hl2ss/tree/main/etc) into the hl2ss\ARM64\Release\hl2ss folder.
 5. In the Solution Explorer, right click the hl2ss project and select Properties.
 Navigate to Configuration Properties -> Debugging and set Machine Name to your HoloLens IP address.
 6. Run.
 The application will remain installed on the HoloLens even after power off.